Vin1001/TSA/README.md

 # TSA
-My built-from-scratch derivate-based hyperplane fitter and its implementation in predicting stock prices
+My built-from-scratch derivative-based hyperplane fitter and its implementation in predicting stock prices

 ## Derivative-based hypeplane fitter
 Lets consider the input matrix as

 $$
 A = \begin{bmatrix}
     a_{11} & a_{12} & \cdots & a_{1n} \\